tytydraco/yessleep/out/I_Got_A_Job_At_An_Ice_Cream_Parlor_The_Rules_Are_Strange.md

 “I insist you try the product you’ll be selling, Sammy boy,” he said, handing me a perfectly curled cone of chocolate ice cream with white chocolate flakes on top.

 I wasn’t sure what was weirder: the fact that I hadn’t seen him even look away from me to make the cone, or the fact that he was handing me my favorite ice cream with my favorite toppings.
 I took the cone from him in bewilderment.
 I decided not to question it.
 Even though alarms were going off in my head, I took a chance.
 I licked the cone, and immediately the anxiety disappeared.
-It was like nostalgia in a cone—I was 10 again.
+It was like nostalgia in a cone, I was 10 again.

 “Wow, Mr. Andes, this ice cream is honestly some of the best I’ve ever had!”
 I said between licks.